Highschool of the Dead: Reception

 In March 2015, the Chinese Ministry of Culture announced a crackdown on sites hosting overly-violent or sexual anime content, with Highschool of the Dead being singled out as an example due to its sexual content; the Ministry described it as "borderline-pornographic".
 On June 12, 2015, the Chinese Ministry of Culture listed Highschool of the Dead among 38 anime and manga titles banned in China.

 Appearances in other titles

-Illustrator Shōji Satō featured Rei and Saeko in crossover illustrations for his other manga Triage X and the video game Lollipop Chainsaw, where their high school uniforms are available as unlockable costumes for main character Juliet Starling.
-It was also briefly featured roughly halfway through episode 4 of Waiting in the Summer.
+Illustrator Shōji Satō featured Rei and Saeko in crossover illustrations for his other manga Triage X. It was also briefly featured roughly halfway through episode 4 of Waiting in the Summer.

+Highschool of the Dead content has been featured in the video games Lollipop Chainsaw, Queen's Blade Limit Break and Taimanin RPG.